giovannipuccetti/QRM/README.md

 **Correlation: the most common myths in financial risk management practice**

-- paper in pdf format is included in the main branch
+- the paper in pdf format can be downloaded from https://ssrn.com/abstract=5155665

 - R code for all figures is included in the main branch